godinforest/Data2SQL/README.md

 # Data2SQL

 A fast, desktop-based Extract, Transform, and Load (ETL) application built with Rust and Iced.
-Data Pump ETL allows you to drag and drop structured and semi-structured data files to automatically convert and load them into SQLite databases.
+This app allows you to drag and drop structured and semi-structured data files to automatically convert and load them into SQLite databases.
+Don't spend your tokens!
+Just drag, drop and your NoSQL data now SQL-ready.
+'t

 ## Features